 All of these schemes were initially based on the use of smart cards.
 The basic idea behind the scheme is that the banks generate an electronic coin which is effectively an electronic number representing the value of the coin that is digitally signed (using the RSA cryptographic algorithm) by the issuing bank.
-Digicash was the first to move their payment scheme onto the Internet in a pilot trial with the Mark Twain Bank in 1994 but the scheme never achieved an adequate merchant uptake.
+Digicash was the to move their payment scheme onto the Internet in a pilot trial with the Mark Twain Bank in 1994 but the scheme never achieved an adequate merchant uptake.
 It was really too early in the e-commerce cycle.

 In terms of electronic payments on the Internet it was SSL (Secure Sockets Layer), developed by Netscape that really started the ball rolling.
 This allowed the cryptographically protected communication path to be established with the merchant using the World Wide Web (other Internet protocols are equally possible).
 In terms of B2C (business-to-consumer) this is probably still the predominant mechanism being used today.